-Research, Development and Innovation Unit of ESC is responsible for the coordination of research activities within Rescue Services in Finland.
-ESC RDI brings a strong and structured end-user view to projects, assisting in the domain analysis and supporting project activities by facilitating the dialogue between end-users, academia and industry.
+The Research, Development and Innovation Unit of Emergency Services Academy Finland is responsible for the coordination of research activities within Rescue Services in Finland.
+Our RDI brings a strong and structured end-user view to projects, assisting in the domain analysis and supporting project activities by facilitating the dialogue between end-users, academia and industry.

 Main research areas include:

 - accident prevention, risk management and emergency preparedness